 Visitors to Trundle Manor, located 15 miles east of Pittsburgh in Swissvale, beware.

-“We are a bona fide tourist trip,” says Anton Miriello, who owns the museum with his partner Velda “Von Minx” Miriello.
+“We are a bona fide tourist trap,” says Anton Miriello, who owns the museum with his partner Velda “Von Minx” Miriello.
 “I say that we are a tourist trap so that I can lock [guests] inside and they have to enjoy it or they’re stuck here.”

 Anton is as eccentric as Trundle Manor itself.
 A macabre art museum that houses the couple’s personal collection of cryptozoology, vintage taxidermy, and jarred specimens, the museum can only be visited by appointment.
 The collection is actually in the couple’s home, which was built in 1910.
 While the outside looks like a typical suburban house, the inside is a spectacle to behold.